CR1337/human-guided-dimension-reduction/README.md

 5. Create a virtual environment by executing `python3 -m venv .venv`.
 6. Activate the virtual environment with `source .venv/bin/activate`.
 7. Install dependencies using `pip3 install -r requirements.txt`.
+8. Change directory with `cd services/backend`.
-8. Run `services/backend/compile-neighbors`.
+9. Run `./compile-neighbors`.
+10. Run `chmod +x neighbors/neighbors`.
+11. Change back to the main directory with `cd ../..`.
-9. Run `python3 util/init_neighbors.py`.
+12. Run `python3 util/init_neighbors.py`.

 ### Windows
 _(Not tested, you are on your own.)_